TonsonP/NLP_Assignment/2_Feb_Resume_Parser/README.md

 "export FLASK_APP=main"
 "flask run"

-For the actual model you can see it inside "data_extrator.py"
+For the actual model you can see it inside "data_extrator.py" it's come with a commented!
+The 01_Resume_Parser is for models and function testing.

 This is homepage.
 <img src ='fig/Home_page.jpg'>